LorePrieto/minimalist_tiendapp/README.md

 4. Product: it's the view of one product in detail.
 5. Static: static pages with simple HTML elements.
 Shows simple text.

 Other shared elements include the Footer component, that has four child components.
-It includes a reduce 'About' section, a subscription form, social media buttons and copyright information.
+It includes a small 'About' section, a subscription form, social media buttons and copyright information.
 The Cart component mentioned before is also a shared component.

 ## TO-DO
 Tasks not yet fulfilled: